-

 When construction clients attempt to undertake new construction, extensions or renovations on buildings at or over a certain size, they must acquire certification of conformity with energy standards for mid to large-size non-residential buildings or notify the administrative agency with jurisdiction of the energy saving plan for mid to large-size residential buildings.
 For all small-size buildings, architects shall explain to the construction clients whether that building meets energy saving requirements under the Building Energy Efficiency Act.

 All new building construction, extensions and renovations are targets of incentive measures.
-When plans for such projects are compliant with certification standards, the plans may receive certification (certification for the performance improvement plan) from the administrative agency with jurisdiction in the construction area.
-By acquiring certification for the performance improvement plan, construction clients are eligible to receive benefits, such as a labelling system displaying compliance with energy efficiency standards and an exception to the floor-area ratio regulation.
+When plans for such projects are compliant with certification standards, which are higher standards than energy efficiency standards, the plans may receive certification (certification for the performance improvement plan) from the administrative agency with jurisdiction in the construction area.
+By acquiring certification for the performance improvement plan, construction clients are eligible to receive benefits, such as an exception to the floor-area ratio regulation.
+In addition, all building owners may seek a certification of compliance with energy efficiency standards from the administrative agency with jurisdiction.
+By acquiring certification, building owners may emphasize the compliance of the buildings to energy efficiency standards in advertisements.

 -